 Firstly, let’s just say that genetics aren’t the only way to get acne, and it can definitely occur randomly.

-But studies have shown that those who are born to parents who suffered from acne presented acne earlier in their life and more severely.
+But studies have shown that those who are born to parents who suffered from acne themselves statistically tended to get acne earlier in their life and more severely than those with acne-free parents.
 Moreover, they struggled with higher incidence of relapses after treatments like Accutane, and worse residual marks and scars.

 The current thinking is that somewhere around 75-85% of the appearance of someone’s acne could be thanks to genetics.
 The rest is dependent on their environment aka. how they treat their skin, their health, their habits etc.

 What isn’t so easy to explain is why exactly your family’s skin genes are so lousy.
 Scientists haven’t been able to find an ‘acne gene’ per se, but rather a range of genetic skin trails that add up to explain why your skin is as bad as your parents’.
 This includes features like hyper-keratinisation, overly oily or thick sebum, a more sensitive immune system, or a hormone imbalance.